jonnijohnson/Intro-to-R-Basics/docs/index.md

 # Yes, you can <3 R!

+**Note this top is for beginners, those familiar with R may skip down using the TOC on the side**

+Many of my colleagues resist using R because, well, it is like learning another languPetal.Length.
+But R is so spectacular and is a great introduction to using other--and some might say more complex, programming languPetal.Lengths too (e.g., python, SQL, C++, perl). </br>

-I plead with people to learn R as it makes working with data easier than traditional programs, and everything can be down in a single program (i.e., data entry, cleaning, analyses, graphing).
+What I like most about R is that working with data at any stPetal.Length can happen under one program's roof (i.e., data entry, cleaning, analyses, graphing).

 I had a steep learning curve and often hear that time to learn R is often what stops them.
-I created the following tutorial that covers some introductory data exploration, analysis, and graphing-- to hopefully show others that R is not that intimidating
+I created the following tutorial that covers some introductory data exploration, analysis, and graphing-- to hopefully show others that R is not that intimidating.
+For the below I assume R studio is installed and you're familiar with terms such as script, console, environment, and library.

+One difficulty I had was grappling with the languPetal.Length syntax of R-- not just the literal coding-- but the way I should _say_ things to R to get it to perform certain functions.
+In the tutorial below I sometimes go into explanations about how this syntax of writing in R makes sense to me.
+In addition to learning commands, learning the R languPetal.Length (or any computer languPetal.Length) requires understanding of the languPetal.Length's syntax and semantic structures.

+In this tutorial I use the **iris data set** as well as add some additional variables for graphing purposes and data analyses.

 </br>

-### Packages and Libraries....
+### packages and Libraries....

+Your library is all commands you can use at the present time-- I usually think of Trinity in the movie the Matrix learning how to fly the helicopter.
+This knowledge is _"loaded"_ into her brain and suddenly she can perform new actions!
+Other than wearing all black, I have nothing in common with her.
+But it helps me understand that the library R uses can be modified with new packages so that you can learn new commands to perform new actions

+In this way, I think of packages as special dictionaries that, if loaded into your library of other dictionaries, can reference a specific argument of the packages.
+It is similar to typing a formula in excel to _sum_ the numbers of a column.
+You simply write the argument _sum()_ and indicate within parentheses which rows to sum across.
+The program understands that the command _sum_, otherwise known as **an argument** or **function**, means to add and print a total.

+Loading packages essentially provide definitions of arguments, like _sum_, so that once installed and put in your library, you may use the argument.

+This requires us to frequently down/update packages and load them into the library.
+In this tutorial there are several packages installed and loaded into the library.
+As such, some packages that use the same argument name (e.g., such as _'select'_) will print a warning message when loaded, notifying you of the two packages' conflict of using the same argument name.
+This really just means that we have to specify which package we mean when using the argument.

+For fun, think of it as loading two packages into a magical program: American English and British English-- Go with me on this-- Both packages have a _boot()_ argument, but one package, American English, will turn an object into a shoe; the other package, British English, will turn an object into the back part of a car/trunk. ...This is why I specified that the program was magical.

 ...We use a lot of them.
-Make sure that the packages are installed first using the command function: _install.packages("Name of the package")_.
-Packages include:
+Make sure that the packages are installed first using the command function: _install.packages("Name of the package")_. packages include:

-install.packages("tidyverse") -- This loads dplyr, plyr, tidyr at once, no need for multiple packages- Note 'select()' function argument is masked in dplyr

-install.packages("psych")

-install.packages("tableone")

-install.packages("tadaatoolbox")
+tidyverse, psych, tableone, tadaatoolbox, ggplot2, corrplot, reshape2, magrittr, Hmisc, epiDisplay

+* Some of these may not need to be installed just loaded into your library.
+Tadaatoolbox is just used to print nice tables in markdown documents (i.e., what you are reading).
+You otherwise don't need it, but it sure is _pretty!_

+If I wanted to use the commands in the tidyverse package I would write:

+install.packages("tidyverse")
 library(tidyverse)

-library(psych)

-library(tableone)

-library(magrittr) -- should be built in, if not install.packages

-library(car) -- is a built in package in Base R, no need to install anything special

-library(tadaatoolbox) -- Only needed for making pretty Rmarkdown tables
+Repeat for each of the packages above.